 The Access Programs for People with Disabilities teach the essential skills to become successful students, capable employees and valuable members of the community.

-Access Programs for People with Disabilities Department (APPD) offers two ten-month programs for adults with a permanent disability or a combination of learning difficulties that hinder scholastic success.
-These programs prepare students for employment, volunteer work or further education.
+Access Programs for People with Disabilities Department (APPD) offers two ten-month options for adults with a permanent disability or a combination of learning difficulties that hinder scholastic success.
+Students will participate in classes and have the opportunity to explore a variety of work experiences.
+These program options prepare students for employment, volunteer work or further education.
+Each program option starts in September of each year and are full-time options on our Surrey, Richmond and Langley campuses.

 - Work Exploration Option Students will explore work and continuous learning opportunities.
 They will increase independence in campus, community and work settings.
 Students will also develop essential skills through participation in a combination of employment-oriented classroom instruction and monitored work experience.